kwonus/Quelle/Quelle-AVX.md

 **Statement**: A statement is composed of one or more *actions*.
 If there is more than one SEARCH actions issued by the statement, then search action is logically OR’ed together.

 **Unquoted SEARCH clauses:** an unquoted search clause contains one or more search words.
 If there is more than one word in the clause, then each word is logically AND’ed together.
-If two unquoted search clauses are adjacent with a statement, then a delimiter/separator is required between the two clauses.
-It can be either a semicolon or a plus-sign.

-- ; [semi-colon]
-- \+ [plus-sign]

 **Quoted SEARCH clauses:** a quoted clause contains a single string of terms to search.
 An explicit match on the string is required.
 However, an ellipsis ( … ) can be used to indicate that wildcards may appear within the quoted string.